Harnet69/TicTacToe_Game/README.md

        6.4.
 Another diagonal.
 DONE
        6.5.
 Draw.
 DONE
     7. After-winning invitation to continue/quite game with user (Yes/No) answers validation.
 DONE
     8. Add users a possibility to change the default Player1/Player2 name before games start.
+DONE
     9. Add different colors for  spots, occupied by players for better visibility.
     10. Add game effects (sound and visuals).
-    11. To expand all kinds of wins condition functionality from paragraph 6 to scalable board
+    11. To expand all kinds of wins condition functionality from paragraph 6 to scalable board DONE
     12. Add single players game mode with two difficulty levels(random and artificial intelligence).